Snow and Ice Control Program Route Map

 - Multi-use paths and on-street bike lanes (purple) : Snow crews begin plowing on-street bike lanes on primary and secondary streets, as well as the city's major multi-use paths, at the same time as the streets.
 On-street bike lanes may require an extra pass with the snow plow, resulting in a potential delay in being completely cleared.
 Of the multi-use paths, the Boulder Creek and Broadway paths are plowed first, followed by the Foothills Parkway path and other Greenways paths.

-- Critical connections (red): This year, snow crews will also plow "critical connections"—areas between frequently used on-street bike routes and multi-use paths—in order to improve linkages for cyclists and pedestrians during snowy conditions.
+- Critical connections (red): Snow crews plow "critical connections"—areas between frequently used on-street bike routes and multi-use paths—in order to improve linkages for cyclists and pedestrians during snowy conditions.

 - Bus stops: Snow crews plow 47 high-use bus stops twice a day, or to the extent that human and financial resources permit.
 RTD and the University of Colorado Boulder plow other high ridership stops (not pictured in the map above).
 Snow removal is performed at the remaining RTD transit stops on a limited basis by city staff or contractors, typically by request only.
 Buses will allow passengers to board and get off even if bus stops aren't cleared; please exercise extra caution if your stop isn't cleared.